sadhiin/kidney-disease-classification-DL-MLOPS/readme.md

 4. **Pull Request**: Submit a pull request for your changes to be reviewed and merged into the main project.

 ## Getting Started
-To get started with the Kindy Disease Classification project, clone the repository, install dependencies, and follow the setup guide provided in the `docs` folder.
+To get started with the Kidney Disease Classification project, clone the repository, install dependencies, and follow the setup guide provided in the `docs` folder.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgements
-- Special thanks to all contributors and maintainers.
-- Supported by [Institution/Company Name] for research and development resources.
+-

 ## Contact
-For any inquiries or contributions, please contact [Project Maintainer's Email].
+For any inquiries or contributions, please contact [Project Maintainer's Email](mail to:sadhin.aiub.cse@gmail.com).

 ---

 This project is still in development, and we welcome contributions of all kinds: from model development and data processing to documentation and bug fixes.

-**Join us in this exciting journey to revolutionize the field of medical image classification with AI!**
+**Join me in this exciting journey to revolutionize the field of medical image classification with AI!**